A Comparative Review of the JASP Statistical Software

 The ability to export data to a wide range of file types helps when you need multiple tools to complete a task.
 Research is commonly a team effort, and in my experience, it’s rare to have all team members prefer to use the same tools.
 For these reasons, GUIs such as BlueSky, Deducer, and jamovi offer many export formats.
 Others, such as R Commander and RKward can create only delimited text files.

-A fairly unique feature of JASP is that it doesn’t save just a dataset, but instead it saves the combination of a dataset plus its associated analyses.
+JASP doesn’t save just a dataset; instead, it saves the combination of a dataset plus its associated analyses.
 To save just the dataset, you go to the “File” tab and choose “Export Data.”
 The only export format is a comma-separated value file (.csv).

 Data Management

 Some GUIs, such as BlueSky and R Commander, can handle nearly all of these tasks.
-Others, such as jamovi and RKWard handle only a few of these functions.
+Others, such as RKWard handle only a few of these functions.

 JASP’s data management capabilities are minimal.
 It has a simple calculator that works by dragging and dropping variable names and math or statistical operators.
 Alternatively, you can type formulas using R code.
-Using this approach, you can only modify one variable at time, making day-to-day analysis quite tedious.
+Using this approach, you can only modify one variable at a time, making day-to-day analysis tedious.
 It’s also unable to apply functions across rows (jamovi handles this via a set of row-specific functions).
-Using the calculator, I could never figure out how to later edit the formula or even delete a variable if I made an error.
-I tried to recreate one, but it told me the name was already in use.

 You can filter cases to work on a subset of your data.
 However, JASP can’t sort, stack, merge, aggregate, transpose, or reshape datasets.
-The lack of combining datasets may be a result of the fact that JASP can only have one dataset open in a given session.
+The lack of combining datasets may result from the fact that JASP can only open one dataset in a given session.

 Menus & Dialog Boxes